 After the amount on the invoice is paid, a receipt would complete the business transaction.

 An invoice is a document that you (the seller/supplier/vendor) send to the buyer after you’ve delivered the goods/services.
 It is legally binding if both parties have agreed to the terms on the invoice when the original order was placed.
+Invoices are quite important when determining your taxes too.
+There are plenty of online free tax tools and resources that can assist you, but generally speaking, the IRS recommends keeping a record of all documents showing income and expenses.
+This includes invoices, sales slips, receipts for bills paid, etc.

 Invoice slip consists of details such as: